scikit-hep/awkward/docs-sphinx/reference/ak.behavior.rst

 ``PointArray`` is the top of the data structure, but not if it's nested within another structure.

-Instead, we should override ``np.equal`` itself.
+Instead, we should override :data:`numpy.equal` itself.
 Custom ufunc overrides are checked at every step in broadcasting, so the override would be applied if point objects are discovered at any level.